Build & Release (CI)

 Meshery’s build and release system incorporates many tools, organized into different workflows each triggered by different events.
 Meshery’s build and release system does not run on a schedule, but is event-driven.
 GitHub Actions are used to define Meshery’s CI workflows.
 New builds of Meshery and its various components are automatically generated upon push, release, and other similar events, typically in relation to their respective master branches.

-The Meshery Test Plan is a comprehensive document that outlines the testing strategy for Meshery and specific integration test cases.
+The Meshery Test Strategy (1,2) is a comprehensive document that outlines the approach to testing, types of tests, frameworks used - test strategy - for each of Meshery's architectural components.
+The Meshery Test Plan is a tactical spreadsheet that *itemizes* specific integration and end-to-end test cases and tracks their status.
 It includes a list of GitHub workflows and their purpose.
+Join the Meshery CI meeting and/or the developers mailing list to get involved.

 Artifacts